Democracy: Middle Ages

-The Parliament of England had its roots in the restrictions on the power of kings written into Magna Carta (1215), which explicitly protected certain rights of the King's subjects and implicitly supported what became the English writ of habeas corpus, safeguarding individual freedom against unlawful imprisonment with right to appeal.
+The Parliament of England had its roots in the restrictions on the power of kings written into Magna Carta (1215), which explicitly protected certain rights of the King's subjects and implicitly supported what became the English writ of habeas corpus, safeguarding individual freedom against unlawful imprisonment with the right to appeal.
 The first representative national assembly in England was Simon de Montfort's Parliament in 1265.
 The emergence of petitioning is some of the earliest evidence of parliament being used as a forum to address the general grievances of ordinary people.
 However, the power to call parliament remained at the pleasure of the monarch.

 Studies have linked the emergence of parliamentary institutions in Europe during the medieval period to urban agglomeration and the creation of new classes, such as artisans, as well as the presence of nobility and religious elites.
 Scholars have also linked the emergence of representative government to Europe's relative political fragmentation.
 Political scientist David Stasavage links the fragmentation of Europe, and its subsequent democratization, to the manner in which the Roman Empire collapsed: Roman territory was conquered by small fragmented groups of Germanic tribes, thus leading to the creation of small political units where rulers were relatively weak and needed the consent of the governed to ward off foreign threats.

 In Poland, noble democracy was characterized by an increase in the activity of the middle nobility, which wanted to increase their share in exercising power at the expense of the magnates.
 Magnates dominated the most important offices in the state (secular and ecclesiastical) and sat on the royal council, later the senate.
 The growing importance of the middle nobility had an impact on the establishment of the institution of the land sejmik (local assembly), which subsequently obtained more rights.
-During the fifteenth and first half of the sixteenth century, sejmiks received more and more powers and became the most important institutions of local power.
+During the fifteenth and first half of the sixteenth century, sejmiks received more and more power and became the most important institutions of local power.
 In 1454, Casimir IV Jagiellon granted the sejmiks the right to decide on taxes and to convene a mass mobilization in the Nieszawa Statutes.
 He also pledged not to create new laws without their consent.